-Watches are a seemingly simple object in 2021.
+Choosing a watch seems like a simple task.
 Once you start shopping for a watch, however, you quickly realize that there are some big differences between watches.
 Also, the industry has a unique vocabulary which can be quite confusing.

 Buying a new timepiece is easier than ever, thanks to Amazon.
 Choosing a new timepiece is probably more challenging than ever.